-A solitary goal was enough for Morocco to claim a vital 1-0 win over Scotland in Group C of the 2026 FIFA World Cup, leaving the Scots with work to do.
+A solitary goal was enough for Morocco to overcome Scotland in a tense World Cup Group C clash, leaving the Scots with a must-win final group game.

 Summary